GrapheneCt/VVNZRunner/README.md

 # Usage notes

-- Using global variables in MeP elf (or anything else that will end up in data segment) is not allowed.
-Workaround for this is to pass custom memblock to Venezia that will be used to store static variables
+- Due to the address restrictions any global variables in MeP code should be used with GET_SYMBOL_ADDR() macro.
+That also includes operations with function addresses.